Please note that this website is currently under construction

 This is a new climate classification that was created and developed by Caleb Dickinson.

-Within the Dickinson Climate Classification, every climate that humans could possibly endure, real or speculative, is categorized with reasonable granularity.
+Within the Dickinson Climate Classification, every climate where life could persist, real or speculative, is categorized with reasonable granularity (Dickinson, 2026).

 This system is particularly suited for identifying emergent climates with no modern analogues and situating Earth’s climates within a broader, formally defined climate state space.